 interest (placing more interesting information first and last)?

-Does your analysis proceed in each topic section using the same
+Does your paper proceed in each topic section using the same

 pattern of application (i.e., is each topic section's presentation

-organized like the other topic sections, step by step)?
+organized like the other topic sections, in a parallel pattern, step by step)?

-to support your points with research, do you have
+to support your points and/or others' points with research, do you have

 a sufficient number of high-quality sources?
 Have you fully